Nerd Stuff

 guitars:

-2002 Fender Highway 1 Stratocaster, teal green, maple neck, Kloppman ST60 Pickups w/ treble bleed circuit, Kluson steel block tremolo: I bought this guitar new in a store in Erfurt in 2002.
+teal green, maple neck, Kloppman ST60 Pickups w/ treble bleed circuit, Kluson steel block tremolo: I bought this guitar new in a store in Erfurt in 2002.
 I played hundreds of gigs with this thing (scratches are for real, no relicing involved) and it is just a very light and comfortable guitar to play. in 2019 I had the neck and frets set up properly by a luthier who also put in a new tremolo with a steel block that replaced the original die cast unit. (but it is basically locked down to the body, I don’t use it anyway and this helps sustain and tuning stability) I also installed Andreas Kloppmann’s ST60 Strat pickups and a treble bleed circuit and now there’s just nothing more to upgrade… It just twangs and sings away for bluesy and funky tunes with clean tones to die for.

-2014 Gibson SG Standard, Cherry Red, Gibson Classic 57 pickups
+Cherry Red, Gibson Classic 57 pickups

 I always wanted a Gibson, of course.
 A Les Paul was out of my price range and also too heavy.
 I also really dug the style of the SG shaping and loved the tones of this guitar in the hands of some heroes such as Eric Clapton, Pete Townsend, Angus Young and Derek Trucks.
 So I sold my old Epiphone Les Paul Classic and saved some cash for this baby.
 This is a 2014 Standard SG which was originally fitted with an auto tune system at the headstock that I didn’t really need and replaced with Kluson Vintage Tuners after a while.
 The Classic 57 pickups can both be split via push-pull pots for some more clean twang (that I also don’t really use).
 It’s just a very light and comfortable guitar to play both for standard and slide playing and it sings with a driven amp.
 Careful with that neck though!
 It’s just a tooth pick.

-Marathon ES335 copy with Gibson Classic 57 pickups, 60s wiring
+Gibson Classic 57 pickups, 50s wiring

-This is my brother in law’s guitar that I upgraded with Gibson 57 pickups with 60s wiring together with my dad.
+This is my brother in law’s guitar that I upgraded with Gibson 57 and 57+ pickups with 50s wiring together with my dad.
 This is some frustrating work changing pickups on those semis!
 In the end it worked out well and this sounds and plays really good I think.
 I wonder how it would stand up against a real 335?
 Anyone out there up for an A/B comparison?
 It has a nice flamed maple top and it sustains for days.
 Very much as Nigel Tufnel would say: You hit a note, go out and have a bite and it still sounds when you get back.

 Cort MR710F Acoustic